The Vale of White Horse

 The Smithy is named after Wayland (Wodin, Odin) the Norse god, which suggests Anglo-Saxon origins, but the barrow mound is older by far than that, belonging to a time period at least several thousand years before the coming of the Anglo-Saxons.

 The local legend goes that if you leave an unshod horse at the tomb with a few pennies, when you return the horse will be shod, presumably by Wayland the Blacksmith.

-Lest you think that all the attractions are on the southern edge of the Vale, across the valley from Uffington is Great Coxwell, site of the best preserved medieval tithe barn in the country - although to call Great Coxwell a barn is deceiving.
-William Morris, influential Victorian designer, called Great Coxwell, "the finest piece of architecture in England."
+Lest you think that all the attractions are on the southern edge of the Vale, across the valley from Uffington is Great Coxwell, site of the best-preserved medieval tithe barn in the country - although to call Great Coxwell a barn is deceiving.
+William Morris, the influential Victorian designer, called Great Coxwell, "the finest piece of architecture in England."

 The best place to view the Vale of the White Horse is from the Ridgeway path.
 When you see the patchwork of pale green and gold fields spread out below you, it is hard to imagine a more English scene.

 For more on the area of the Vale of the White Horse, check out: